GovTech-CSG/Autowasp/README.md

  **1. Testing Checklist - Be guided by OWASP!**

- With the ability to fetch OWASP WSTG checklist, Autowasp aims to aid new penetration testers in conducting penetration testing or web application.
+With the ability to fetch the OWASP WSTG checklist, Autowasp aims to aid new penetration testers in conducting penetration testing or web application security research.
+The testing checklist tab will extract useful information such as:

 * Summary of OWASP WSTG test cases
 * How to test – black/white box testing
 * Relevant testing tools to aid your test